2008 Bihar flood: Nepal

-It also affected six districts in Nepal.
-Approximately 53,800 Nepalese (11,572 households) were affected by the Koshi floods in Sunsari District, according to the Government of Nepal (GoN).
+Flooding also affected 69 districts in Nepal.
+Approximately 53,800 Nepalese people (11,572 households) were affected by the Koshi floods in Sunsari District, according to the Government of Nepal (GoN).
 Koshi Wildlife Reserve along the Koshi river was severely impacted by the floods including its wildlife and biodiversity.

 Relief and Rehabilitation Work

 In response to the disaster, widely reported as the region's worst flood in 50 years, Nitish Kumar, Chief Minister of Bihar, met Indian Prime Minister Manmohan Singh to seek his help in dealing with the "catastrophe".

 The Prime Minister declared a "natural calamity" on 28 August and earmarked US$230 million in aid for the region.
 Rescue operations were carried out by the Indian Army, National Disaster Response Force (NDRF) and non-government organisations.
 Indian Air Force helicopters dropped relief supplies in the worst-hit districts.
 Mumbai Fire Brigade sent a 22-member disaster management team to help in relief work.

 Chief Minister Nitish Kumar requested a rehabilitation package of Rs 145 billion from the central government for the flood ravaged Kosi region.

 The Bihar government returned funds from Gujarat for relief work because of purported differences with the Gujarat Chief Minister, Narendra Modi.

 On 1 September, describing the floods as a "disaster," the Dalai Lama gave 1,000,000 rupees to the Bihar government for relief work.

 The Government of Bihar initiated Kosi Reconstruction and Rehabilitation Programme covering 30,000 affected families in Saharsa, Supaul and Madhepura district based on a pilot project implemented by ODR Collaborative, a network of organisations, supporting the Government and an owner driven reconstruction policy was formulated to support each family with Rs.
 55,000 to construct their own house.
 After signing an agreement with the World Bank in January 2011, this programme has been upscaled to cover 100,000 families for reconstruction of hazard safe houses.
 The cost per house will be Rs.
 55,000 ($1200) with an additional cost of Rs.
 2,300 ($50) for a toilet and Rs.
 5,000 ($110) for solar powered lighting.
 In cases where beneficiaries do not own land, the Government of Bihar will provide additional assistance of Rs.
 5000 ($110) for the people to buy the land.
 Towards this project, the World Bank is contributing $220 million.
 The Government of Bihar has also partnered with ODR Collaborative and UNDP to continue the social and technical facilitation and capacity building for this 'owner driven reconstruction' programme.
 Technical guidelines have been brought out to enable owners to build houses with various local materials including bamboo.

 The rehabilitation work has been incredibly slow.
 Out of a total 100,000 houses to be built by the Government in the Kosi region comprising Madhepura, Saharsa and Supaul districts, only 12,500 were built till February 2014.